okami101/vuetify-admin/docs/guide/components/fields.md

 :::

-::: warning NO AUTOFETCH SUPPORT
+::: warning NO AGGREGATION AUTOFETCH SUPPORT
+You can auto fetch the reference via `fetch` props in case you have only the ID.
+It's OK for a show view but evil for listing, as it will made N XHR requests for each record.

-Contrary to React Admin reference field equivalent, this field doesn't support resource autofetch via `getMany`, because too much code needed for aggregation support in my taste.
-Your backend must eager-load all related resources at once.
+Contrary to React Admin reference field equivalent, this field doesn't support resource autofetch aggregation via `getMany`.
+If possible your backend should eager-load all related resources at once.
 For list via `VaList` you can lean on `include` prop for on asking eager loading.
 :::

 ### Reference array